MOVIE RECCOS, MOVIES

 Image Source: spoilerfreemoviesleuth.com

-Lost Highway is a neo-noir film that Lynch has co-written with Barry Gifford.
-Set in Los Angeles, the film follows a saxophonist Fred Madison (Pullman) who receives mysterious VHS tapes of him and his wife Renee (Arquette) delivered in their home.
-As the couple try to grapple with the situation, Renee is murdered and Fred is accused.
-While Fred is on death row, he gradually transforms into a young man, Pete Dayton (Balthazar Getty), leading a completely different life.
-With this inexplicable turn of events, the film veers into a cyclical dreamworld of madness.
+Lynch co-wrote this neo-noir film with Barry Gifford.
+Set in Los Angeles, it follows saxophonist Fred Madison (Bill Pullman), who begins receiving mysterious VHS tapes showing footage of him and his wife, Renee (Patricia Arquette), at home.
+As they struggle to understand the situation, Renee is murdered, and Fred is accused of it.
+While on death row, Fred inexplicably transforms into a young man, Pete Dayton (Balthazar Getty), who leads a completely different life.
+This surreal turn veers the film into a cyclical dreamworld of madness.

 Lost Highway can be classified as an occult psycho-drama that is heavily influenced by the visual style of the 1940s.
-The narrative of the film follows a non-linear pattern.
-Lynch creates a sombre mood in the film through sound, space, decor and lighting
+The narrative follows a non-linear style.
+Lynch creates a sombre mood through sound, space, decor and lighting.

 3. Blue Velvet (1986)